nuxt/image/docs/content/5.providers/vercel.md

----
-title: Vercel
+# Vercel

-description: Optimize images at Vercel's Edge Network
+Optimize images at Vercel's Edge Network
----

 When deploying your nuxt applications to [Vercel](https://vercel.com/) platform, image module can use Vercel's [Edge Network](https://vercel.com/docs/edge-network/overview) to optimize images on demand.